sternenseemann/tinyrl/README.md

 You can control yourself using (vim users – listen up!) `hjkl` or the arrow keys.
 You can quit using `q`.

 As soon you get near a monster (or a monster gets near you) it will attack you if it's in a field that is vertically or horicontally the next to you.
 You can also attack them by moving towards them.
-A `w` is a warg which has one live, a `o` orc has got two lives.
+A `w` is a warg which has one life, a `o` orc has got two lives.

 To enter the next level you need to reach `>` which is the staircase to the next level.